PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/boolean_type.md

 ## Pointers and Booleans

 A pointer can be implicitly converted to a `bool`.
-A non-null pointer converts to true; pointers with the value `nullptr `convert to `false`.
+A non-null pointer converts to `true` - pointers with the value `nullptr` convert to `false`.

 `````{code_example-start} Pointers and Booleans
 :label: examplel6